 Side effects commonly associated with asthma medications are: an increased heart rate, dizziness, shakiness, feeling jittery or nervous, coughing, a sore throat, dry mouth or hoarseness, a bad taste in the mouth or thrush, which is a yeast infection in the mouth.
-Thrush and hoarseness can be prevented by rinsing your mouth or brushing your teeth after using inhaled steroid medications.
+Thrush and hoarseness can be prevented by rinsing your mouth and spitting out the water or brushing your teeth after using inhaled steroid medications.

 Let your healthcare provider know about these or any other side effects you experience.
 Also mention if you notice a worsening of any asthma symptoms such as coughing, wheezing, or if your symptoms cause you to wake up at night.

 And tell them if you suspect you have thrush.
 It can be treated with an oral anti-fungal medication.
 There may be a different medication you can take, or your dosage may be changed to help reduce the side effects.